Gig Harbor police reports

-Nov.
-25 – A man was observed in the children’s shoe area attempting to steal a pair of shoes by hiding them in his leather jacket.
-He also was observed taking four men’s gift items and a charging cord.
+Dec.
+7 — A woman who allegedly crashed into a man’s car in a parking lot left a note with her name and phone number.
+The number could not be reached, and it later was determined she intentionally gave the man a number that didn’t work.

-Police were dispatched at 7:10 p.m. to the 4900 block of Point Fosdick Drive Northwest after an employee witnessed the man concealing items in his jacket.
+Police were dispatched at 11:30 a.m. to the 4800 block of Point Fosdick Drive Northwest when the man called to report significant damage to his car.

 Premium content for only $0.99